bcgsc/mavis/docs/source/glossary.rst

     net_size
         ``int-int`` - The net size of an event.
 For translocations and inversion this will always be 0.
 For indels it will be negative for deletions and positive for insertions.
 It is a range to accommodate non-specific events.

+    supplementary_call
+        :class:`bool` - Flag to indicate if the current event was a supplementary call, meaning a call that was found as a result of validating another event.